By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 Before you start updating your existing content to improve site quality, the most important thing you can do is to read the Google Raters Guidelines in its entirety.

-If you are looking for some help with your SEO, I would highly recommend a tool such as SEMrush.
-It is what I use, and it will help audit your site and contains tools to assist you in producing high-quality content (SEO Writing Assistant).
+If you are looking for some help with your SEO, I would highly recommend tools such as SEMrush, Moz, or Ahrefs.
+They will help audit your site and contains tools to assist you in producing high-quality content.